ketanbj/pm2c/README.md

 # current status
 - dynamic library is generated
-- dynamic library does not seem to contain the symbols
+- dynamic library contains the symbols
+- Testing dlopen / dlsym - ongoing

 # organization
 - Makefile includes all the steps to compile the PoweModelsCompiled.jl wrappers